akostrik/general-culture/docker.md

    + `build` defines configuration options such as the Dockerfile path
    + `command` override default Docker commands
    + the network line
+* a streamlined and efficient development
+* simplifies the control of the entire application stack
+* to manage services, networks and volumes in a YAML configuration file
+* then you create and start all the services from your configuration file

 ### Docker Swarm (a tool)
 * provides native clustering functionality for containers, which turns a group of Docker engines into a single virtual Docker engine
 * in Docker 1.12 and higher, Swarm mode is integrated with Docker Engine